projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

 {: .no-select-button}

 This demonstrates that Typha is presenting its TLS certificate and rejecting our connection because we do not present a certificate.
-In the next lab we will deploy Felix with a certificate Typha will accept.
+In the next lab we will deploy `calico/node` with a certificate Typha will accept.

 ## Next